Position Based Fluids

 Essentially, PBF is just an extension of smoothed-particle hydrodynamics (SPH) into the Position Based Dynamics framework (Müller 2007).

 In contrast to SPH, the major benefit that PBF gives is stability, allowing us to take larger physics time-steps.
-Typically SPH would require multiple physics substeps for one animation frame, PBF can take just one physics step per frame.
+Typically SPH requires many physics substeps for a single animation frame; whereas PBF can remain stable with a single physics step per frame.

 The PBF algorithm is very simple, and is easily parallelisable.